medic/cht-docs/content/en/contribute/code/workflow.md

 Those are minimums.
 Our ultimate goal is to have fully-automated release testing, allowing for fast, confident delivery of completed code.
 If your work would be included in a release/regression test, create an e2e test for it.
 QA engineers will use that as a template of sorts to create additional automated tests at their discretion.

-### Acceptance Testing

-  1 .
-Assign it to yourself.
-  2. Install the PR branch to test against
-  3. If the issue fails AT then notify the original developer and move the issue back to "In progress".
-  4. Once the issue passes AT notify the original developer and move the issue to "Ready to merge"
-  5. The developer will then "Squash and Merge" the PR, delete the PR branch and, if a backport is required cherry-pick the merged commit back to the release branches it's required in.
-  6. Check if there is an e2e test for the feature, if aplicable.
-  7. Close the issue, which will move it to `Done`

 ### Release Testing
+The release testing suite covers a range of tests to check for any regressions, performance tests, and scalability tests.
 We have a release [testing repository](https://github.com/medic/cht-release-testing) with major workflows.
 Most issues will have a step-by-step description or a link to some details for execution.
 At release tesing time, create a [project board](https://github.com/medic/cht-release-testing#generating-a-project-board-for-testing-a-release) with all issues labelled 'release'.
 Start testing following instructions on the ticket.
 If the test passes move it to `pass`.
 If it fails move it to `fail`, raise an issue and notify the team.
 A decision will be made whether to halt the release (blocker) or schedule the fix for the next release.
+As part of release testing, there is a scalablity test suite to test the scalability of CouchDB so we can check what our limits are and ensure we don't regress on performance.
+Initially it only tests replication but should be extended to test other APIs.
+The JMeter tests are run on an [AWS](https://github.com/medic/cht-core/tree/master/tests/scalability#running-tests-on-aws) install and a report is saved in an S3 bucket.
+We then compare results from previous runs and save a JTL file containing the results of the test run in `cht-core/tests/scalability/previous_results`.

 ### Migrating